Pronunciation of 'Electrocardiogram'

 English (United States)

-A medical test that records the electrical activity of the heart to diagnose heart conditions.
+A medical test that measures the electrical activity of the heart to detect heart conditions.